ivlachos/agamemnon/README.md

 Using the parameters "--cores", "mem_mb" and "TPS" (in the config.yml) file, AGAMEMNON will make the best out of the available resources.</br>

+If you want to display what would be done but not actually execute AGAMEMNON, Snakemake gives the option **--dryrun** which prints a summary of the DAG of jobs (without really executing any job).
+This is useful in cases where a user has a large number of samples to analyse and wants to be sure that everything is set up properly.</br>